officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 * Pass the `OPENAI_API_KEY` or `ANTHROPIC_API_KEY` as VM option to use OpenAI or Anthropic AI model respectively. e.g. `-DOPENAI_API_KEY=your_openai_api_key` or `-DANTHROPIC_API_KEY=your_anthropic_api_key`
 * Access Swagger UI at [http://localhost:8091/swagger-ui/index.html](http://localhost:8091/swagger-ui/index.html) to explore the available REST API to chat with the client.
 * The logs for application do not show up in the console, so you can check the logs in [airline-chat-bot.log](logs/airline-chat-bot.log) file.

+> [!CAUTION]
+> This Chat client demo does not pick the real-time MCP tool changes from the MCP server.
+> So create the MCP tools before starting the chat client.

 ### Configurations
 `rest-api-mcp-server` MCP server is configured with its `url` below.